 Archaeological excavations have discovered evidence of ancient human settlement in Agia Marina, including ruins of a fortified wall, figurines, and clay vessels, which all date back to the Early Bronze Age.

 Agioi Anargiri is one of the largest and most developed beaches on Spetses.
 Situated in a lovely cove, it is a pebble-and-sand beach with especially deep waters, which make it perfect for water sports activities.

-A number of good tavernas can also be found in the area for a delicious repast after a long day at the beach.
+A number of good tavernas can also be found in the area for a delicious meal after a long day at the beach.
 Agioi Anargiri Beach can be reached by either a local bus or taxi boat.

 What to do on Spetses

-Apart from the beautiful beaches dotting the island of Spetses, what draws visitors to this island is its undeniable romantic charm.
+Apart from the beautiful beaches dotting the island of Spetses, what draws visitors to this island is its undeniable nostalgic charm.
 Therefore, a must-do when visiting this scenic place is to take a romantic trip around the island in a horse-drawn carriage.

-Carriage owners are licensed by the local authority and they own at least four horses that are being rubber-shoed at least four times a year.
+Carriage owners are licensed by the local authority and they own at least four horses that are rubber-shoed at least four times a year.
 A horse is not supposed to work more than 5 hours a day and must rest the day after work.

 The old harbor area of Spetses, called Baltiza, was an important shipbuilding center during the 18th and 19th century and features lighthouses and museums for interested visitors today.

-This interesting historical museum is located in the mansion that once belonged to a local merchant who lived in the nineteenth century named Hatzigianni-Mexi.
+The fascinating historical museum is located in the mansion that once belonged to a local merchant who lived in the nineteenth century named Hatzigianni-Mexi.
 It includes items that portray the history of the island from ancient to modern times.

 A video of Spetses island can be found below: